Association of Certified Fraud Examiners: Fraud museum

 The ACFE runs a fraud museum containing exhibits linked to famous frauds, which is open to the public.
 America's Guide to Fraud Prevention, written by the famous confidence trickster Steve Comisar, is on display in the ACFE fraud museum.
 The book is considered a piece of fraud history.

+Reports and statistics

+According to a 2014 report, companies lose 5% annually due to fraud, and most often this happens in the accounting department.
+In a 2018 report, the Association of Certified Fraud Examiners stated that up to 28% of small businesses have been involved in some form of fraud, with the figure ranging from 22% to 26% for larger companies.
+As a result of research conducted by the ACFE in 2022, it was found that professional fraud leads to losses in excess of $3.6 billion annually, especially as a result of misappropriation of assets.